Battle of Csorna: Aftermath

 After this success Kmety retreated with the bulk of his troops on the right bank of the Rába, leaving only a weak advance guard in Csorna.

 After the battle the population of Csorna was accused of helping the Hungarian troops, some saying that some inhabitants wanted to kill the Austrian wounded soldiers.
 Haynau said that if its proven that the inhabitants helped the Hungarians, they should be punished to give 200 oxen.
 But when Haynau was informed by Colonel Schneider, that people from Csorna killed Austrian wounded soldiers, he ordered the burning of the city.
 On 26 June the Austrian troops led by Schneider, put fire on 3 edges of Csorna, which was partially destroyed.

 Kmety's attack at Csorna caused serious confusion among the leaders of the imperial troops.
 Schlik proposed that the Austrian III.
 Corps to advance to Fertőszentmiklós.
 However, Lieutenant General Burits, the temporary commander of III.
 Corps, withdrew his troops and wanted to place them as close to the border as possible, because he taught that Kmety had 25,000 - 30,000 soldiers at Csorna, Szil, Kiscell and Marcaltő, and these could seriously put his troops in danger.
 But Haynau declared, correctly, that it is very unlikely that a Hungarian army so strong could be on the right (southern) bank of the Danube, and that he supports an active, aggressive conduct from his troops, who, if they were attacked, instead of retreating, should resist and, if it is possible, to counterattack, while the other troops nearby should immediately come to their rescue as soon they hear the cannon shots.
-Despite of losing, in that period, a series of smaller battles Szered (on 9 June), Csorna, Seregakol and Aszódpuszta (on 13 June), Seregakol and Vásárút (on 14 June) and Pata and Sopornya (on 15 June), he did not lose his head.
+Despite losing, in that period, a series of smaller battles Szered (on 9 June), Csorna, Seregakol and Aszódpuszta (on 13 June), Seregakol and Vásárút (on 14 June) and Pata and Sopornya (on 15 June), he did not lose his head.
 The next days prove that he was right, and his troops started to win battles (16.
 June Zsigárd, Sempte, Patas; 20–21 June Pered).

 For this successful battle Colonel György Kmety was awarded on 27 June with the rank of General.